sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 of conquest and trade.
 Whatever drives them, humans are the innovators, the achievers, and the pioneers of the worlds.

-**Tiefling:** To be greeted with stares and whispers, to suffer violence and insult on the street, to see mistrust and fear in every eye: this is the lot of the tiefling.
+**Tiefling (full health 60):** To be greeted with stares and whispers, to suffer violence and insult on the street, to see mistrust and fear in every eye: this is the lot of the tiefling.
 And to twist the knife, tieflings know that this is because a pact struck generations ago infused the essence of Asmodeus—overlord of the Nine Hells—into their bloodline.
 Their appearance and their nature